Plumsail/documents-docs/source/user-guide/processes/examples/create-teachable-certificate.rst

 So, we add an email delivery, put token :code:`{{email}}` as a recipient's email address.
 It will adjust dynamically every time according to the specified data.
 We'll pull it from Teachable.

 We filled in the subject and email body.
-Aditionally, you can expand Advanced settings to customize *Display name* and *Reply-to*.
-The default display name is
+Additionally, you can expand Advanced settings to customize *Display name* and *Reply-to*.
+The default display name is *Plumsail Documents Delivery*.
+The default reply-to is the currently logged-in user's email.

 .. image:: ../../../_static/img/user-guide/processes/how-tos/teachable-email-delivery.png
     :alt: Email delivery step